ska-telescope/developer.skatelescope.org/src/development/software_package_release_procedure.rst

 .. code:: bash

- $ curl -v -u $USERNAME:$PASSWORD --upload-file new-helm-package-v-0.1.0.tgz --url https://nexus.engageska-portugal.pt//repository/helm-chart/
+ $ curl -v -u $HELM_USERNAME:$HELM_PASSWORD --upload-file new-helm-package-v-0.1.0.tgz --url https://nexus.engageska-portugal.pt//repository/helm-chart/

 .. note::
- You will of course need credentials (``$USERNAME`` and ``$PASSWORD``) to run the above ``curl`` command with, and this user should have privileges for reading and writing on the Repository.
+ You will of course need credentials (``$HELM_USERNAME`` and ``$HELM_PASSWORD``) to run the above ``curl`` command with, and this user should have privileges for reading and writing on the Repository.
 We have a Gitlab Runner already set up with a user that has the required privileges - see :ref:`how to do this <helm-with-gitlab>` below.

 If you now run ``helm repo update`` you (or your colleagues) should see your new application also listed under the repo: